 Application Of Entomology

 Apart from studying the anatomy and physiology of insects, entomology is widely used in many other disciplines, including evolutionary biology and medical research.
 It helps agricultural entomologists to protect valuable resources from insect pests and also in the studies of biodiversity.
 This is the area concerned with physiological and population processes.
 Insect Drosophila melanogaster has been widely used as a model species in genetic studies for years.

 Listed below are a few of them.

 Insects are a vital part of forest biodiversity and they are particularly sensitive to changes in the climate and the patterns and seasons of regional flora cover.
-Here entomology provides evidence for general forest health, effects of deforestation, continuous ecological issues such as flooding and drought.
+Here entomology provides evidence for general forest health, effects of deforestation, and continuous ecological issues such as flooding and drought.
 They can tell us much about the types of trees, shrubs and flowers that grow there and also play a significant role in the pollination process.

 - A body’s season of death.

 - How long has a body been dead?